Scrabble letter distributions: Tagalog

 The games uses the Abakada alphabet; hence the foreign letters of the present Filipino alphabet, C, F, J, Q, V, X, Z, and even Ñ, are absent.
 None of these letters can be played with a blank.
 N and G being played in place of NG is allowed.

 Tamil

+The Tamil language set designed by Sorkalam Innovations is played on a 17×17 board and uses 90 plastic tiles for vowels and consonants, 65 glass tiles for vowel signs each of which can be placed on top of consonants and 25 blank tiles made of glass each of which can be used for any Tamil letter, vowel sign or consonant.
+During each turn, a player plays with 8 plastic tiles, 6 glass tiles and 1 blank tile.
+The letter distribution is as follows:Plastic tiles: